 Playground Improvement Project

-Our Playground Improvement Project (PIP) program creates safe and beautiful play spaces for the greater New York City community.
-We partner with NYC Department of Parks and Recreation to plan and execute a yearly large-scale park or playground improvement project in Manhattan.
+The NYJL’s Playground Improvement Project (PIP) program revitalizes safe and beautiful play spaces for the greater New York City community.
+We partner with NYC Department of Parks and Recreation (NYC Parks) to plan and execute a yearly large-scale park or playground improvement project in Manhattan.
 We focus on parks that need restoration and that will have the greatest impact on the surrounding community.
-Each year, our team selects a different New York City park and spends five weekends in the spring and one weekend in the fall painting, gardening, and completing general improvements in the park.
+Each year, the NYJL selects a different New York City park and spends five weekends in the spring and one weekend in the fall painting, gardening, and completing general improvements in the park.

 Previous Playground Improvement Projects include: